Assistance programs in Harrison County Mississippi.

 While funding is always limited, several other resources and assistance programs are available.
 The non-profits listed below may have cash assistance and grants they can offer individuals (or help them apply to) or the agencies can refer people to other local services, such as federal government and state of Mississippi assistance programs.
 For example, Mississippi public assistance is for the low income and people in poverty.
 There is also help for the disabled and elderly, and learn more on state public assistance.

 Biloxi Saint Vincent De Paul is a leading non-profit agency.
 Apply for assistance, including free food, clothing, as well as partial payments on utility bills as well as prescription medications and medical bills.
 From time to time funds maybe available for rent too.
 Several other churches in Harrison County also work with the non-profit charity group.
 Additional services include free food, housing, and shelter.
 Address is 314 Jim Money Road, Biloxi, MS 39531, phone number (228) 388-1837.
 Or get additional details on St. Vincent assistance programs Harrison County.

 Catholic Social and Community Services of Biloxi Mississippi.
 An on site food bank is offered by this non-profit organization who feed the needy.
 In addition, the Morning Star program is for pregnant women or women who have newborns or children 3 years of age and younger.
 Qualified women will receive baby food, formula, diapers and baby goods.
 Women with young kids may also qualify for financial help for bills.

 Several other programs are available in the region as well.
 A pantry, known as Twelve Baskets, can provide free groceries.
 Some financial aid may be administered.
 Other resources are available for immigrants in southern Mississippi.
-Stop by 2204 24th Avenue, Biloxi, Mississippi 39532, or call (228) 863-0429.
+Stop by 1450 North St, Gulfport, Mississippi 39507, or call (228) 701-0555 or (228) 863-0429.
 Read Catholic Charities Harrison County assistance programs.